argorar/WebMConverter/README.md

 ### Upload to Gfycat

-I upload your new masterpiece for you with just one click.
+Upload your new masterpiece with just one click. *A Gfycat account is required.*

 ### Changelog